Get matched trade jobs every Monday

 Frequently Asked Questions

-Do I need to go to sea to be a marine engineer?
+Do I need a degree to be a marine engineer?

-What's the difference between marine and mechanical engineering?
+What's the difference between marine and maritime engineering?

-Can I work in offshore wind as a marine engineer?
+Can I work in renewables as a marine engineer?

 📬 Get Jobs Like This Sent to You